AP® English Language and Composition Course and Exam Description

 The AP English Language and Composition course framework comprises two components — Big Ideas and Enduring Understandings, which include core course skills established by the College Board®.
 The big ideas are concepts that enable students to establish meaningful relationships between various ideas.
 The enduring understandings are long-term takeaways related to the big ideas.

-Refer to our page on the AP English Language study guide for further information on how to prepare for the AP English Lang exam.
+Refer to our page on how to study for the AP English Lang exam for further information.

-Let's look at the Big Ideas & Enduring Understandings first, then the course skills, to get a better picture.
+To get a better picture, let's look at the Big Ideas & Enduring Understandings first, then the course skills.

 What Are the Four AP English Language Big Ideas?